hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 \langle\phi|U(t)|\varphi\rangle,
 $$

-since the $U(t)$ updates the state, and the overlap with the bra
+since $U(t)$ updates the state, and the overlap with the bra
 $\langle\phi|$ tells us "how much" of $|\phi\rangle$ is in the evolved state $|\varphi(t)\rangle$.
-The *return amplitude* for a state $|\phi\rangle$ is just the amplitude for returning to the state a time $t$ later,
+The *return amplitude* for a state $|\phi\rangle$ is just the amplitude for returning to the state a time $t$ later:

 $$
 \langle\phi|U(t)|\phi\rangle.
 $$

-Let's turn the screw, and define
+Now for a turn the screw.
+Define
 *imaginary time* by $\tau = i\tau$.
 This is called *Wick rotation*, since we can imagine multiplying by
-$i$ as rotating by $\pi/2$ in the complex plane.
+$i$ as rotating by $\pi/2$ in a complex plane for time.
-The corresponding propagator produces an exponential suppression that looks like a Boltzmann factor:
+The propagator in imaginary time exponentially suppresses things:

 $$
 U(-i\tau) = U_\text{im}(\tau) =  e^{-\hat{H}\tau}.
 $$

+This smells like a Boltzmann weight!
-For an energy eigenstate $|E\rangle$, the *imaginary return amplitude* is just a Boltzmann weight:
+In fact, for an energy eigenstate $|E\rangle$, the *imaginary return amplitude* is precisely a Boltzmann weight:

 $$
 \langle E| U_\text{im}(\tau) | E\rangle = e^{-E \tau}.